Prem Jyoti Community Hospital

 Conducting school health programs allows them to teach young people better health awareness and care.
 They also teach Vacation Bible School to hundreds of Malto children each year.

 Desiring to strengthen their teams spiritually, the staff fast weekly, pray together, and study the Word.
-In order to witness to those who walk through their door, they pray, share the gospel, and counsel the patients and their families.
-During outpatient department days, they play Christian movies and songs for the patients waiting for treatment.
+In order to witness to those who walk through their door, they pray, share with, and counsel the patients and their families.
+During outpatient department days, they play movies and songs with a message for the patients waiting for treatment.

-Through all of these programs and services, Prem Jyoti reaches out to the community with the love of Christ, offering not only physical healing, but also true spiritual healing through the message of hope in the Word.
+Through all of these programs and services, Prem Jyoti reaches out to the community with the love of God, offering not only physical healing, but also true spiritual healing through this message of hope.